AionSystem/AION-SCAFFOLDING/README.md

 This tool was designed, architected, and directed by Sheldon K. Salmon.
 AI tools (including large language models) were used as instruments in development — the same way a carpenter uses a saw.

-The intellectual core — the indent-stack parser, the six-type audit engine, the graduated folder-merge logic, the FQI metric, the three-stage cursor system, the shared-parser architecture between web and CLI, and the overall design vision — is wholly human-originated.
+The intellectual core — the indent-stack parser, the eight-type audit engine, the graduated folder-merge logic, duplicate file auto-rename, type conflict detection, the FQI metric, the three-stage cursor system, the **shared-parser architecture** between web and CLI, and the overall design vision — is wholly human-originated.

 The parser does not guess.
 It does not generate.
 It reads a declared structure and builds it exactly — or tells you precisely why it cannot.

+**Free forever.
+No tracking.
+No data leaves your machine.**

 [![↑ Back to Table of Contents](https://img.shields.io/badge/↑_Back_to-Table_of_Contents-374151?style=flat-square)](#table-of-contents)